simonprickett/simonprickett.github.io/_posts/2014-11-23-tel-and-mailto-links-stop-working-in-cordova.markdown

 > behaviour can be overridden by plugins.

-Consulting the documentation (protip: ALWAYS make sure you are looking at the Cordova documentation corresponding to the Cordova veersion you're actually using) I realized there were new settings in config.xml that control this behavior on Android:
+Consulting the documentation (protip: ALWAYS make sure you are looking at the Cordova documentation corresponding to the Cordova version you're actually using) I realized there were new settings in config.xml that control this behavior on Android: